jtpaasch/jQuery.styleInPlace/README.md

 Caveats
 --------------

 This plugin is a proof-of-concept, which is to say that there may very well be bugs.
-I have tried to find all the bugs I can, but I have not been systematic about my testing, so I could have overlooked any number of bugs.
-I plan to do more systematic testing for the plugin at some point in the near future, but I have not done so at present.
+I have tried to find all the bugs I can, but I have not been systematic about it.

 I should also note that this plugin only allows you to edit an incomplete list of CSS properties.
 These are the properties that I find to be most frequently useful, but that is not to say that there are other CSS properties that others might need to edit on a regular basis.
-I plan to add more properties to this plugin as needed.